-The Assistant Clinical Research Coordinator is responsible for coordinating and managing clinical trials including providing all aspects of protocol management, including screening for patient eligibility, data collection and analysis, ensuring protocol compliance, adverse drug reaction reports, monitoring patient treatment and toxicities, laboratory and specimen submission, and maintenance of accurate and complete clinical research files.
+Reporting directly to the Clinical Research Supervisor.
+Responsible for coordinating and managing clinical trials including providing all aspects of protocol management, including creating study specific source documents, screening for patient eligibility, data collection and analysis, ensuring protocol compliance, adverse drug reaction reports, monitoring patient treatment and toxicities, laboratory and specimen submission, and maintenance of accurate and complete clinical research files.
 Assist the regulatory department with Human subjects submissions, renewals, and safety reports.
-Directly communicate with assigned physicians and disease groups, including attending weekly meetings and tumor boards.
-Provide direct assistance to the Project Manager in reviewing and verifying university research account statements, professional fee statements, and invoicing.
+Directly communicate with assigned physicians and disease groups, including attending weekly meetings and tumor boards (where applicable).
+Provide direct assistance to the Supervisor in reviewing and verifying university research account statements, professional fee statements, and invoicing.

 Experience performing clinical research duties in a clinical research environment.

 Experience working with FDA policies regulating clinical trials.

 Knowledge of National Institute of Health (NIH), Good Clinical Practice (GCP), Injury and Illness Prevention Program (IIPP), Human Resource Protection Program (HRPP), IATA Shipping of Blood Specimens, and Bloodborne Pathogens.

 Experience with clinical trials participant or study subject recruitment.

 Experience with laboratory procedures and values and experience in interpreting them to determine patient eligibility and potential toxicities.

 Experience in medical assessment and patient interviewing to determine toxicities related to protocol management.

 Experience providing in-service training to various research personnel on protocols, processes, and procedures.

 Experience completing clinical trials case report forms via hard co